tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/3e-barbara-apache-ssl.md

 The reference below is like 10 years old and this SSL stuff was giving me nightmares recently so let's dig a little deeper.

-- (1) "The life-saving reference:"
+- (1) Formely I thought this was "the life-saving reference," but now I am not so sure:
   - https://serverfault.com/questions/209409/moving-ssl-certificate-from-one-apache-server-to-another
+  - It is from 2010-12-05, making it almost ten years old
 - (2) This one also says to just copy the files referenced in the apache config file:
   - https://askubuntu.com/questions/437340/how-to-export-an-ssl-certificate-from-one-to-another-server-server-migration
   - This reference is also fairly old, from 2014